LLNL/boxfish/docs/devguide/overview.rst

 For AttributeScenes, the two options apply to each requested group of attributes in each module.
-Some modules may make multiple disparate requests (e.g. a set of attributes for nodes and a set for links).
-Note: currently this is implemented globally like HighlightScenes and ModuleScenes rather than request-by-request.
+Some modules may make multiple disparate requests (e.g. a set of attributes for nodes and a set for links) but both will be governed by the same propagation option.

 More explanation and examples are in the user guide under the :ref:`Scene Policy <policies-label>` section of :ref:`bfmodules`.
 Instructions on